SkylineCommunications/dataminer-docs/connector-help/connector_help/Elemental_Delta.md

 #### SNMP connection

-This driver also uses a Simple Network Management Protocol (SNMP) connection and requires the following input during element creation:
+This connector also uses a Simple Network Management Protocol (SNMP) connection and requires the following input during element creation:

 SNMP CONNECTION: